raspberrypilearning/button-switch-scratch-pi/en/step_5.md

 end
 ```

 Try this out for yourself.
-It appears to do the same thing as the previous code but is a little more responsive.
+It appears to do the same thing as the previous code but it is a little more responsive.

 --- /task ---